 Less famous than the Luangwa Valley for walking safaris, Lower Zambezi National Park is also a superb destination to explore on foot.
-There are excellent options from the African Bush Company and Chiawa.
+The family owned lodges at Old Mondoro and Chiawa are good choices.

 The park is in the south of Zambia along the Zambezi River, which forms the park’s southern boundary, and opposite Zimbabwe’s Mana Pools National Park.

 The terrain of Lower Zambezi is varied, ranging from vast floodplains to rugged mountains and escarpments.
 The park’s centrepiece is the Zambezi River, which is flanked by a mosaic of habitats, including grassy plains, woodlands, and riverine forests.